cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 - Import the partition file in the destination model and subsequently import any packages depending on it in dependency order.

 To properly obtain the correct UML package versions in a synchronized model, one can follow the steps in Figure 2.
-Complete synchronisation can be achieved by copying whole models as shown in Figure 3 in Figure 3.
+Complete synchronisation can be achieved by copying whole models as shown in Figure 3.

 ![](images/media/image16.emf)